-2. USING THE MANUAL OILER (Model 358.34021)
+2. USING THE MANUAL OILER

-Model 358.34021 is equipped with an oiler activator which manually supplies oil to the bar and chain.
+Your saw is equipped with an oiler activator which manually supplies oil to the bar and chain.

-The oller activator must be used regularly and

-often enough to maintain a thin film of oil on the bar and chain while the saw is cutting.
+The oiler activator must be used regularly and often enough to maintain a thin film of oil on the bar and chain while the saw is cutting.
 It is recommended that the oiler activator be operated six (6) times a minute and held for approximately three (3) seconds each time it is pressed.

 - a.
 Operate the oiler by pressing down on the oiler activator with your right thumb.
-Figure 10. - b.
+Figure 15. - b.
 Be sure that you continue to grip handles firmly while using the oiler activator.